 There are so many newbie wholesalers in the market who want to sell a house in that a lot of “deals” are just not deals at all.
 Some are just plain dangerous to take on.
 The current wave of multi-level marketing is “educating” wholesalers and setting them up for failure.
-We’ve been strung along by some pretending to be a “friend” of the seller and unethical middlemen who have never declared to the seller that they, the wholesaler, will not be buying the property.
-We’ve had wholesalers lie to us to complete a deal.
-We’ve almost been to court because of bad wholesalers selling properties unethically.
+I’ve been strung along by some pretending to be a “friend” of the seller, and unethical middlemen who have never declared to the seller that they, the wholesaler, will not be buying the property.
+I’ve had wholesalers lie to me to complete a deal.
+I’ve almost been to court because of bad wholesalers selling properties unethically.

-Most wholesalers that we work with are very ethical and provide a very valuable service.
-They are an indispensable part of our real estate investing business and make it so that we don’t have to go out and hunt real estate as much as we used to.
+Most wholesalers that I work with are very ethical and provide a very valuable service.
+They are an indispensable part of my real estate investing business, and make it so that I don’t have to go out and hunt real estate as much as I used to.

 The good wholesalers are the ones who: